Our Overwatch League guide contains team details, a schedule, results details and details of where to watch video of each match.

 We're incredibly excited about the future of this programme for Overwatch, and so you can rest assured that we'll be covering this scene in-depth now the matches are under way, with streams, analysis and results-tracking for matches as and when they're finished.

 Got any questions?
 Let us know in the comments and we'll do our best to answer them, although we think this guide should provide you with all of the currently known information.
 If we've missed anything, do drop us a note and we'll be sure to add it in.

-Now that the second week's action complete, we've updated this guide with all the latest results and VOD.
+Now that Stage Two's action is about to kick off, we've updated this guide with all the latest results and VOD.
 Stay tuned for further updates as the Overwatch League progresses!

 We'll be updating this article with all the results and VOD throughout each week, so keep this page bookmarked if you want to keep up to date!

 In the section just below we've posted all of next week's upcoming matches.